 Alethea convinced and coordinated DHL to fly 3,500 solar powered lanterns from China into Erbil airport, Iraq and then drive them on to Dohuk.
 The lanterns were handed over to “Lifting Hands” and sent up the mountain into an Iraqi army blockade which allowed no foreigners through.
 Alethea’s local saviour Baderkhan (Badi) from YES (Yazidi’s Emergency Support) and his friend Khairi stepped in to take over 🙏🏻.
 Being Iraqi Yazidi’s, their trucks made it through the blockage, and delivered the lanterns safely to those who need them.

-In March 2016, Alethea Gold left Australia bound for the beautiful Greek island of Lesvos to help an Israeli-based emergency relief organisation, known as IsraAID.
-In Lesvos, the IsraAID team is totally focused on rescuing and saving Syrian, Iraqi and Afghani lives.
-“The people who arrive on a daily basis are completely traumatised.
-They have left everything behind and have arrived with nothing, many having had their money and possessions stolen by the people smugglers.
-The IsraAID team physically helps the refugees off the boats, providing immediate medical treatment, foil sheeting to warm them, food, water and a full change of dry clothes.
+IsraAID IN LESVOS In March 2016, Alethea Gold left Australia bound for the beautiful Greek island of Lesvos to help an Israeli-based emergency relief organisation, known as IsraAID.
+In Lesvos, the IsraAID team were totally focused on rescuing and saving Syrian, Iraqi and Afghani lives.
+“The people who arrived on a daily basis were completely traumatised.
+They arrived with nothing, many having had their money and possessions stolen by people smugglers who brought them over.”
+Alethea worked long hours with little sleep alongside the IsraAID team physically helping refugees off the boats, providing immediate medical treatment, foil sheeting to warm them, food, water and a full change of dry clothes, as well as making sandwiches, and feeding everyone.
 In addition to this, they provide much-needed emotional support.

 “Alethea said some of the children arrive on the island drenched with water up to their necks.
 I managed to save a little girl by treating her for hyperthermia immediately, but just metres away a little baby died tragically soon after being taken off the boat.
 Meeting and helping people who are fleeing for their lives from ISIS and the Taliban, changed my life forever!”